CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/benchmark/hpc6a-48xlarge_lustre.md

 CMAQv5.3.3 CONUS 2 Benchmark Tutorial using 12US2 Domain

-## Use ParallelCluster pre-installed with CMAQv5.3.3 software and 12US2 Benchmark data.
+## Use ParallelCluster pre-installed with CMAQv5.3.3 software and 12US2 Benchmark

 Step by step instructions for running the CMAQ 12US2 Benchmark for 2 days on a ParallelCluster.